ChandrakantMohadikar/ChandrakantMohadikar/README.md

 - 👋 Hi, I’m @ChandrakantMohadikar
 - 👀 I’m interested in ASIC design and Verification & also in Embedded system design.
-- 🌱 I’m currently learning Ramdeobaba Collage of Engineering and Management Nagpur
+- 🌱 I’m currently studying in Ramdeobaba Collage of Engineering and Management Nagpur
 - 💞️ I’m looking to collaborate on Electronics Project Development
 - 📫 To reach me visit @wishmaster_cm on instagram.
 -